fxnnxc/fxnnxc.github.io/_kor/neurons_analogous_to_neurons.md

 ## Acknowledgement

-I'm especially thank Yeonjea Kim for the ideas on the neurons in neuroscience 🙂
+I especially thank Yeonjea Kim for the ideas on the neurons in neuroscience 🙂